red-hat-storage/ocs-ci/conf/README.md

 ## OCS CI Config

-We moved all the OCSCI framework related config under [ocsci folder](./ocsci/).
-We have defined currently this file:
+## defaults file

-* [default_config.yaml](ocsci/default_config.yaml) - this is the default
+* [defaults.py](../ocs/defaults.py) - this is main defaults file which is a python file, All default values should reside here.

-    config file for OCS CI which is loaded automatically (don't pass it to --ocsci-conf).
-It contains multiple sections which user can overwrite in custom file and provide as an option to `--oscci-conf`.
-* In the future we will have more config files in this folder which you can reuse.
+We moved most of the OCSCI framework related config under [ocsci folder](./ocsci/). * In the future we will have more config files in this folder which you can reuse.:

 ## Cluster config